Tribal Employment Rights Ordinance Office (TERO)

 Adult Vocational Training Grant (AVT)

-Grants to support Karuk Tribal members in pursuing vocational education and training.
+Grants to support Karuk Tribal members in pursuing vocational or trade programs, specialized certifications and training.

 Adult Education Assistance

-Supporting adult education and work-related needs for Karuk Tribal members through targeted assistance and funding.
+Supporting adult education and work-related needs for Karuk Tribal membership through targeted assistance and funding.

 Skills Bank Application